Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Cyinda from near Seattle/Tacoma

 A pinch of salt and a little bit of cinnamon in your coffee grounds in the morning makes coffee special.
-It also takes the twang out of the coffee.
+Also takes the twang out of the coffee.